 Our services.

-• Analytical studies of human evacuation
+• Analytical studies of evacuation of occupants

-• Diagnosis of the fire resistance of structures
+• Diagnosis of fire resistance of works.

 The first step is to define the safety objectives and associated performance criteria.
 These may be:

-The fire safety engineering study then proceeds in several steps:
+The study then proceeds in several steps:

 • Step 1: Preliminary risk analysis

-• Step 2: Design fire scenario studies
+• Step 2: Definition of fire scenarios

-• Step 3: Fire development simulation, thermal action assessment
+• Step 3: Calculation of fire development

 Our skills

-and our tools.
+and tools.

 • Calculation methods

-• Experimentation
+• Testing

-– Conducting full-scale tests if calculation methods do not exist
+– Conducting full-scale tests if calculation methods do not exist.

 • Statistical data